<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4234353&amp;fmt=gif">

 By creating a collaborative, purpose-built space, employees will feel supported and inspired.
 It's time for employers to act: The future of work is in their hands.

-Read more of Ryan's insights in CoreNet Global's "The Pulse" blog.
+Learn more in CoreNet Global's "The Pulse" blog.